-If you haven't already done so, enable Datastore Admin for your app.
+- If you haven't already done so, enable Datastore Admin for your app.

-- If you haven't already, properly configure the Cloud Storage bucket you are using for backups.
+- If you haven't already, create and configure the Cloud Storage bucket you wish to use for backups.

 - In your application directory, if you don't already have one, create a